GDi4K/unreal-openland-mods/README.md

 ## License

-Everything in **OpenLand Mods** in under the MIT License.
+Everything in **OpenLand Mods** is under the MIT License.
 So, you can virtually do anything with it.